 Basics of juvenile arthritis

-Juvenile Rheumatoid Arthritis (JRA) affects about 71 000 children in the United States.
-It is a disease of the joints that may also affect other organs.
+Juvenile Rheumatoid Arthritis (JRA) is a disease of the joints that may also affect other organs.

 Periods when the arthritis is particularly active are called "flares".